A3onn/mapptth/README.md

 - [ ] Add a parameter to control the connection rate

 - [ ] Add parameters to control: disallowed domains, only allowed paths and disallowed extensions

+- [ ] Add exemples in readme

+- [ ] Add robots.txt parser, can choose to follow rules or add URLs specified into starting list of URLs

+- [ ] Print when encountering mailto: or tel:

+- [ ] Create logo (maybe)

 - [X] Output to file